-Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours
+Instruction Hours / week: L: 0 T: 0 P: 4 Marks: Internal: 40 External: 60 Total: 100

-- To perform test each time they are run, thereby eliminating human error. - To test how the software reacts under repeated execution of the same operations. - To program sophisticated tests which bring out hidden information from the application. - To reuse tests on different versions of an application, even if the user interfaces changes.
+- To perform test each time they are run, thereby eliminating human error. - To test how the software reacts under repeated execution of the same operations. - To program sophisticated tests which bring out hidden information from the application. - To reuse tests on different versions of an application, even if the user interfaces changes. - To know the risks in project management system - To know about various testing

-Upon completion of the course, students will be able to :
+Upon completion of this course, students will be able to

-- 1. Evaluate the web applications using bug tracking tools. - 2.
-Investigate the scenario and the able to select the proper testing technique - 3.
-Explore the test automation concepts and tools - 4.
-Deliver quality product to the clients by way of applying standards such as TQM, Six Sigma - 5.
+- 1. Test the software by applying testing techniques to deliver a product free from bugs - 2.
+Evaluate the web applications using bug tracking tools. - 3.
+Investigate the scenario and the able to select the proper testing technique - 4.
+Explore the test automation concepts and tools - 5.
+Deliver quality product to the clients by way of applying standards such as TQM, Six Sigma - 6.
 Evaluate the estimation of cost, schedule based on standard metrics

 - 1. Create a VB form with the following fields and create the database also for them.
 Insert 3 records.
 Using Win Runner tool record the above 3 transaction and test them and produce the Report.
 (Black box Testing). - 2.
 Create a VB form and then add login dialog form.
 Using Win Runner tool check the Username and Password and produce the Report.
-(Security testing). - Create a VB form with the following fields and check the calculation is correct or not by using the test toll Win Runner.
-(Functional Testing) Fields Name, Designation,Department,Basic,HRA,DA,PF and netsal. - 4.
+(Security testing). - 3.
+Create a VB form with the following fields and check the calculation is correct or not by using the test tool Win Runner.
+(Functional Testing) Fields Name, Designation, Department, Basic, HRA, DA, PF and netsal. - 4.
 Using Win Runner test tool check the database values after changing.
 Using Flight database.
 (Regression testing). - 5.
 Write a C program for Boundary Testing. - 6.
 Write a C program for Loop Testing. - 7.
-Write a C program for Integration Testing. - 8.
-Write a C program for Interface Testing. - 9.
-Write a C program for Unit testing. - 10.
-Write a program to do JUnit test for comparing two list of user defined objects.
+Write a C program for Interface Testing. - 8.
+Write a C program for Unit testing. - 9.
+To Perform Checking GUI Objects using Win Runner tool - 10.
+To perform Synchronization test using Win Runner.